 Famous people do jury service too, reveals Tony Barrell.
 Who knew?

-I recently arranged to interview Sheila E., the famous American drummer and singer, and her publicist gave me a date for the phone interview.
+In 2014 I arranged to interview Sheila E., the famous American drummer and singer, and her publicist gave me a date for the phone interview.
 Soon afterwards, the publicist told me it would have to be postponed, because Sheila had been called to do jury service.

 That was a surprise.
 Until that point, I’d had no idea that famous people did jury service like the rest of us.
-Imagine standing in the dock and looking over at the jurors’ benches to see Mick Jagger, Gillian Anderson or the complete classic lineup of Fleetwood Mac sitting there, pondering your case and getting ready to determine your future.
+Imagine standing in the dock and looking over at the jurors’ benches to see Mick Jagger, Gillian Anderson or the complete 1973 lineup of Genesis sitting there, pondering your case and getting ready to determine your future.
 Aren’t court appearances nerve-jangling enough without celebrities entering the picture?

 Madonna was called for jury service in New York, but when they decided they already had enough people for the jury, she was allowed to leave